VikramNori/Vikram-s_Bluestamp_Engineering_Portfolio/index.md

     time.sleep(0.5)

 ```
-The next step for my modification was to make a CSS tracker based on the ISS tracker.
-It was pretty hard.
+The next step in my modification was to create a CSS tracker based on the ISS tracker, which proved to be quite challenging.
+It turned out that all the slight differences between the APIs added up to code that ended up being quite different when there were 150 lines of it.
+I didn't really know where to start.
+I decided a good starting point was to take the ISS position and coordinate tracker and change it bit by bit as if it were the Ship of Theseus.
 making a full CSS tracker code with latlon based on the ISS tracker
 making the ISS or CSS tracker